ManuelSimon/portfolio/README.md

 Some credits:
 - Maps thanks to: Leaflet JS (https://leafletjs.com/) and Open Street Map (https://www.openstreetmap.org/)

-This section is structured in 2 clearly differenced parts:
+This section is structured in 2 clearly different parts:

 ##### Map